zfcampus/zf-apigility/README.md

 This factory uses the requested name in addition to the `zf-apigility.db-connected` configuration in order to produce correctly configured `Zend\Db\TableGateway\TableGateway` instances.
-These instances of `TableGateways` are configured to use the proper `HydratingResultSet` and produce the configured `Resources` with each row returned when iterated.
+These instances of `TableGateway`s are configured to use the proper `HydratingResultSet` and produce the configured entities with each row returned when iterated.

 ### Models

 #### `ZF\Apigility\DbConnectedResource`

-This instance serves as the base classes for instances that need to be database connected REST resource classes.
-This implementation is an extension of the `ZF\Rest\AbstractResourceListener` and can be routed to by Apigility as a RESTful resource.
+This instance serves as the base class for database connected REST resource classes.
+This implementation is an extension of `ZF\Rest\AbstractResourceListener` and can be routed to by Apigility as a RESTful resource.